iriusrisk/startleft/wiki/development/Quickstart-Guide-for-Developers.md

 specially relevant considering that forbidden imports between modules will remain in _python collect_ errors that prevent StartLeft to start and that may confuse you.

+## Errors management
+In spite of the modularized architecture of StartLeft, the process of reading and parsing an input source and convert it into OTM has a set of fixed stages defined in the `slp_base` module.
+For each of these stages, there are a set of predefined errors that must be used in order to get coherent and descriptive errors in the REST API or CLI responses.
+All you need to know about the errors management is in the [Errors management page](Errors-Management.md).

 ## Creating a new StartLeft Processor
 Once you have the environment in place and a general idea about the organization of the code, we can already take a look to the most common use cases for StartLeft contributions through the documented tutorials.